sourceryinstitute/OpenCoarrays/INSTALL.md

         └── mpfr
 ```

-If using the advanced [CMake] or [Make] builds detailed below, please
-ensure that these dependencies are met before attempting to build and
-install OpenCoarrays.

 [top]

 ### CMake scripts ###

-As demonstrated above. the [install.sh] script offers many options for
-customizing the build.
-The script performs numerous services that make
-it the preferred build method if package management is unavailable.
-On most platforms, [install.sh] ultimately invokes [CMake] after performing
+On most platforms, the [install.sh] script ultimately invokes [CMake] after performing
 numerous checks, customizations, and installations of any missing prerequisites.
 Advanced users who prefer to invoke CMake directly may do so as described here.
 CMake is a cross-platform Makefile generator that includes the testing tool CTest.
 To avoid cluttering or clobbering the source tree, our CMake setup requires that
 your build directory be any directory other than the top-level OpenCoarays
 source directory.
 In a bash shell, the following steps should build OpenCoarrays,